NSchrading/NSchrading.github.io/data.md

     * data: A list of submission title, text, and comment data concatenated together.
     * subIds: A list of reddit submission ids, 1 entry per submission.

 The shelved classifier is a scikit-learn [Pipeline](http://scikit-learn.org/stable/modules/pipeline.html){:target="_blank"} consisting of [TfidfVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html){:target="_blank"} with a custom tokenizer, followed by a [LinearSVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html){:target="_blank"}.
 Its key in the shelf is "classifier".
-To predict whether text is abuse or non-abuse, simply call the predict() function given a list of text.
+To predict whether text is *abuse* or *non-abuse*, call the predict() function given a list of text.
 For example:

 {% highlight python %}